STRIDES/AzureDataSharePipeline/DataShare Full Sample/readme.md

 02 - GrantRightsDataShareCLI.ps1 | Will grant rights to MSI and setup get secret permissions for Azure Key Vault using Azure CLI
 02 - GrantRightsDataShare.ps1 | Will grant rights to MSI and setup get secret permissions for Azure Key Vault using local machine PowerShell
-03 - Create Pipeline Parts DataShare.ps1 | Will create the pipelines and related items in Synapse workspace AKVLS.json | Json file for creation of the linked server pointing to ADLS Gen 2 (azstorage2 in paramfile01.json) LinkedServiceAzureSQLDB.json | Json file tied to the creation of the linked server pointing to Azure SQL DB CustomerStorageLS.json | Json file tied to creation of dataset to pull metadata for tables to extract DataLakeLS.json | Json file tied to creation of dataset to pull metadata for tables to load DataLakeSinkDS.json | Json file tied to creation of dataset to land parquet files DynamicStorageSrcDS.json | Json file tied to creation of dataset to the custom logging table in Azure SQL DB DynamicDataPullPL.json | Json file tied to creation of dataset to dedicated sql pool tables paramfile03.json | Json file tied to creation of dataset to point to ADLS parquet files to load
+03 - Create Pipeline Parts DataShare.ps1 | Will create the pipelines and related items in Synapse workspace DataLakeLS | Json file for creation of the linked server pointing to ADLS Gen 2 (azstorage2 in paramfile01.json) AKVLS.json | Json file tied to the creation of the linked server pointing to Azure Key Vault CustomerStorageLS.json | Json file tied to creation of dynamic linked server to connect to storage accounts with details in AKV
+DataLakeLS.json | Json file tied to creation of dataset to pull metadata for tables to load DynamicStorageSrcDS | Json file tied to creation of dataset to point to CSV location in storage account DataLakeSinkDS.json | Json file tied to creation of dataset to land the parquet files built from source CSV data DynamicDataPullPL | Json file tied to creation of pipeline with copy task to pull data from CSVs in Azure storage and land in parquet in data lake

 ## Azure Asset List - These items will be created in your Azure subscription
 1. Azure Resource Group